 153

-The story centers on a spirited young boy named Goku.
-His life takes a dramatic turn when he meets Bulma, an ambitious girl on a quest for the mystical Dragon Balls—magical orbs said to grant any wish to their possessor.
+The plot follows Goku, a lively and strong-willed young boy whose fate changes forever when he meets Bulma, an ambitious girl searching for the mystical Dragon Balls—legendary orbs that can grant any wish to those who find them.

-Bulma, driven by her wish for the perfect boyfriend, joins forces with Goku, who already holds one of the Dragon Balls.
-On their adventure, they team up with martial arts master Roshi and his enthusiastic disciple, Krillin, plunging into a journey full of danger and excitement.
+Determined to fulfill her wish for the perfect boyfriend, Bulma joins forces with Goku, who already possesses one Dragon Ball.
+Along their adventure, they cross paths with the wise martial arts master Roshi and his energetic disciple, Krillin, embarking on an epic journey filled with danger, humor, and growth.

 DramaRomanceSlice of Life